osegbotonie/enterprise-m365-administration-lab/docs/11-ca-002-protect-administrative-access.md

 * Security administration.
 * Privileged administrative tasks.

-Separating these activities can reduce the risk of privileged credentials being exposed during routine business activities.
+Separating these activities reduces the exposure of privileged credentials during routine business activities.

+It also makes it easier to distinguish normal user activity from administrative activity during monitoring and investigations.

 ---

 ## 15. Policy Documentation Requirements

-The following information should be documented:
+The following information should be documented for this policy:

 * Policy name.
 * Business objective.